aws-samples/data-perimeter-helper/README.md

   $ dph --list-account/-la <ACCOUNT_ID_1> <ACCOUNT_ID_2> -lq <QUERY_NAME>
   ```

+If your account name contains spaces but the name under quotes.

 You can run your query across all your organization by setting `--list-account/-la` to `all`:
   ```shell
   $ dph --list-account/-la all -lq <QUERY_NAME>
   ```

-If you want to run your query against accounts descendant of specific organizational units, you can use `--list-ou/-lo` with multiple organizational unit IDs or organizational unit names:
+If you want to run your query against accounts descendant of specific organizational units, you can use `--list-ou/-lo` with multiple organizational unit IDs:
   ```shell
   $ dph --list-ou/-lo <OU_ID_1> <OU_ID_2> -lq <QUERY_NAME>
   ```

-If one of your account names or organizational unit names contains space, put it under quote `"`.

 4. Run a specific query on one account using the substring of a query name:
   ```shell